beajoynes/netbox-evaluation/ansible/awx/awx-notes.md

 ## Connections
 * local  - when using awx deployed in klubernetes pod, this doesn't work
-* ssh - need credentials added in awx
+* ssh - need credentials added in awx - DEFAULT